Accenture/Mendix.NavigationItemSelector/README.md

 This widget was created to help handling with navigating to a page in other way that through navigation menu e.g. button, deep link etc.

 ## Usage
-Place the widget on your laybout, containing navigation menu widget.
+Place the widget on your layout, containing navigation menu widget.
 -Insert the name of menu component e.g. "navigationTree3", "menuBar1"
 -Insert your styles for selected item or leave default configuration.